chainboxcode/basiccodingchallenges/ethTxn.md

 Transactions, which change the state of the EVM, need to be broadcast to the whole network.
 Any node can broadcast a request for a transaction to be executed on the EVM; after this happens, a validator will execute the transaction and propagate the resulting state change to the rest of the network.

 Transactions require a fee and must be included in a validated block.

+## Transaction Types
+- Regular transactions: a transaction from one account to another.
+- Contract deployment transactions: a transaction without a 'to' address, where the data field is used for the contract code.
+- Execution of a contract: a transaction that interacts with a deployed smart contract.
+In this case, 'to' address is the smart contract address.